mongodb/genny/src/HitchhikersGuide.md

 One of `success()`, `failure()`, or `discard()` must be called before the `metrics::OperationContext` instance goes out of scope.
-A warning message will be logged if they aren't as not explicitly handling any expected exceptions represents either a programmer error or unexpected server behavior.
+A warning message will be logged if they aren't because not explicitly handling any expected exceptions represents either a programmer error or unexpected server behavior.

 🔚 End 🔚